 - Age, young children who have often had traumatic upbringings, with resultant arrested emotional development, or undiagnosed mental illnesses/learning disabilities.

 Challenging behaviour can be because of a multitude of emotional, environmental, and physical causes.
 It is essential that, regardless of the ability status of the person exhibiting them, that the time is taken to identify what other factors could be involved.

 Prior to resolution, we believe carers need to have the appropriate protective clothing, offering scratch, pinch and bite protection, so they can be kept safe.
 Please view our comprehensive product page.

 There are also many training providers specialise in prevention, nonphysical resolution, and appropriately applied restraint which is measured against risk assessments while focused on protecting the individual being restrained from physical and psychological harm.

 To feel confident in crisis prevention and non-physical crisis resolution, it is important that the person in a position of care is provided with adequate protective clothing.
-BitePRO® clothing offers guaranteed protection from bites, pinching, and scratching.
+BitePRO® protective clothing offers guaranteed protection from bites, pinching, and scratching.

 We believe that it is a moral duty to improve access to protective clothing to those in a position of care.
 This should be an essential part of supporting the physical and mental wellbeing of carers, nurses, teachers, and parents so that they can offer the highest standards of support.

 BitePRO® clothing will allow you to care with confidence, reducing instances of restraint, and promoting a compassionate approach to care.